dsharlet/mojo_comments/README.md

 ```
 As before, I've truncated this for size.
 It looks like storing the accumulators in a local temporary eliminated a lot of the overhead due to address computations, but it is still storing and reloading them on every iteration of k.
 It's also doing something really weird, rotating all of the registers by one at the end of the inner loop.
 If not for these two (pretty big) issues, this inner loop would be pretty good!

-It's also allocating and freeing the tile explicitly in every tile of output.
+It's also allocating and freeing the tile on the heap in every tile of output.
 Moving the tile outside the `calc_tile` helper fixes this:
 ```
 fn matmul_tile_output(
   C: Matrix, A: Matrix, B: Matrix, rt: Runtime